fanluo12/LC/Greedy/README.md

 Use 2 variables, p1 and p2 which initialize as inf.
 For loop through array, if less than p1, assign it to p1, else if less than p2, assign it to p2, else return
 ### 414
 Use 3 variables, first, second and third as long -inf.
 For loop through array, if greater than first, assign second to third, first to second and nums[i] to first.
 If greater than seoncd and less than first, assign second to third and nums[i] to second.
 If greater than third and less than second, assign nums[i] to third

+## 605. Can Place Flowers
+Expand original array for 2 place--one for head and one for tail and populate rest with original value.
+In this case we count expanded flower bed to see how many we can grow.
+Looping new expanded array, we judge if current position is 0 and its previous and next are also 0, in this case we can plant and minus n.
+We finally compare if n less than 0